mouldimus/notes/HTML_Concepts.md

 ## Creating a Resource
 [Jump Back](#http-messages)

-Now let’s look at creating a resource – in our case, a new student.
+Now let's look at creating a resource - in our case, a new student.

 Again, in RESTful we identify a resource and use the HTTP verb to indicate what we want to happen with that resource.